Puma Punku: This Ancient Andean Site Keeps Everyone Guessing

 Visitors still marvel at the geometric wonders of the matching H-shaped blocks with approximately 80 faces placed in a row, and the precise cuts and the regularity of the stones – suggesting prefabrication and mass production were employed.
 Interviews with modern day stonemasons have revealed that even with today’s advanced technology, it would be extremely difficult to replicate the precision observed in the stones found at Puma Punku.

 This is part of the reason why many people have suggested that the ancient inhabitants of Puma Punku had received ‘outside help’ to create the site.
-Others say that Puma Punku’s residence had technology available to them which was later lost – perhaps power tools and even lasers .
+Others say that Puma Punku’s residents had technology available to them which was later lost – perhaps power tools and even lasers .

 On the more conventional side, it’s suggested that the stonemasons were just very capable with the tools available to them and there was a lot of manual labor involved in transporting and working the stones.
 The conventional explanation for how the stones were worked says that they were first pounded with stone hammers to create depressions, then ground and polished smooth with sand and flat stones.